nearform/mercurius-apollo-tracing/README.md

 - `sendReportsImmediately?: boolean` default: `false`
   - useful for lambda-like environment where the whole process exits right after serving the GQL request
 - `reportIntervalMs?: number` default: `10000`
-- `maxUncompressedReportSize` default: `4194304` maximum size of the payload in bytes
+- `maxUncompressedReportSize?: number` default: `4194304` maximum size of the payload in bytes
   - apollo studio ingress endpoint might not be able to handle bigger payloads, so we recommend tweaking this option carefully
-- `checkReportSizeRequestCountInterval` default: `100`
+- `checkReportSizeRequestCountInterval?: number` default: `100`
   - defines how often the size of the metrics payload is checked.
 Lower value means more frequent byte size checks are performed on the traces awaiting to be sent.

 ## Lambda